eclipse-sumo/sumo/docs/web/docs/marouter.md

 contain route distributions between traffic assignment zones.
 Each route in the distribution is a fully specified list of network edges.

+The number of paths to choose from in each iteration can be configured using the **--paths** option.
+Marouter will use a penalty based method to find multiple paths which adds a given penalty to every edge of the previously shortest path and then recalculates.
+If the penalty is too small it might not find a new path by this method so the resulting number of paths may be smaller than the number wished for.
+You can configure the penalty using **--paths.penalty** (the default is 1).

 ## Capacity-constraint (volume-delay) function

 marouter uses a hard-coded capacity-constraint function based on speed